CSCfi/hpc-containers/index.md

 ## Examples overview
-In the following examples, we demonstrate how to install
+In the following examples, we demonstrate how to create a container for a small scientific application called [sciapp](https://github.com/jaantollander/sciapp).

-install the [sciapp](https://github.com/jaantollander/sciapp) to container.
+We install the dependencies to run and build `sciapp` and them we install `sciapp` itself by building it from the source.

 ## Apptainer example
-We have the following Apptainer definition file named `app.def`:
+Let's start by writing the following Apptainer definition to `app.def` file:

 ```text
 Bootstrap: docker